scaffold-eth/scaffold-eth-2/contributors/TEMPLATING.md

 | Array, add new items    | `const arrWithAdditionalItems = ${stringify(['a', 'b', ...arrayToSpread[0]])}`          | `const arrayToSpread = ["Spread", "This"]`                 | `const arrWithAdditionalItems = ["a", "b", "Spread", "This"]`                           |
 | BigInt                  | `const bigInt = ${stringify(someBigInt[0])};`                                           | `const someBigInt = 123n`                                  | `const bigInt = 123n;`                                                                  |

+> NOTE: If the object contains function as a value `stringify` utility truncates it to `[Function keyName]`.
+In this case we have to use object spread operator while merging the objects and `JSON.stringify` while replacing the objects.
+Checkout [`next.config.template.mjs`](https://github.com/scaffold-eth/create-eth/blob/main/templates/base/packages/nextjs/next.config.template.mjs) for an example.

 ## Merging package.json files

 The package we use to merge `package.json` files [merge-packages](https://www.npmjs.com/package/merge-packages) will attempt to find intersections of dependencies.
 If there is a conflict, the version from the last `package.json` will be taken.